Here is 4 Tactics to Increase Public Land Pheasant Hunting Success

 Pheasant Hunting Formations that Work

-There are 100 ways to skin a cat, train a dog and shoot a public land rooster, in the humble opinion of a simple man that puts his trust in his bird dogs, none of them are wrong.
-Focusing on proper field qualification, time of day (reciprocated with bird activity), coupled with field management, it will ensure for tired dogs, happy hunters, and game vest full of feathers is what Pheasant Hunting is all about.
+There are 100 ways to skin a cat, train a dog, and shoot a public land rooster.
+This is the humble opinion of a simple man that puts his trust in his bird dogs.
+But focusing on proper field qualification, time of day (reciprocated with bird activity), and field management will ensure tired dogs, happy hunters, and game vests full of feathers.
+That’s what pheasant hunting is all about.